Greetings

 Hidetoshi Kotera

-Deputy General Manager of iLDi, Executive Director at RIKEN
+Deputy General Manager of iLDi, Professor at the University of Osaka

 The government aims to realize Society 5.0, a super smart society where everyone leads comfortable and active lives.
 The new values generated from innovations in Internet of Things (IoT), robotics, artificial intelligence (AI), and big data will make Society 5.0 possible.

-Toward the realization of a society where people of all ages live peaceful and rich lives, we promote innovation that aims to create a high-quality, “brilliant” life. iLDi utilizes Osaka University’s campus and the surrounding area as a real-world testbed for evaluating Society 5.0 technologies.
-In partnership with RIKEN and NEC, as core institutions, and in collaboration with various institutions and companies, researchers at Osaka University endeavor to build an information system infrastructure where PLR data can be utilized while maintaining the privacy and security of personal data.
+Toward the realization of a society where people of all ages live peaceful and rich lives, we promote innovation that aims to create a high-quality, “brilliant” life. iLDi utilizes the University of Osaka’s campus and the surrounding area as a real-world testbed for evaluating Society 5.0 technologies.
+In partnership with RIKEN and NEC, as core institutions, and in collaboration with various institutions and companies, researchers at the University of Osaka endeavor to build an information system infrastructure where PLR data can be utilized while maintaining the privacy and security of personal data.
 We are committed to building a behavioral sensing infrastructure and acquiring diverse data.

 We appreciate your continued support of our initiative.